Who can vote and how?

 The Electoral Roll is maintained by the Committee for Home Affairs.

-To be listed on it you must:
+To be eligible to register to vote, you must:

-- be 15 years or older
+- be 15 years of age or older (you won’t be able to vote until you’re 16)

 Register to vote at: www.gov.gg/elections